GoogleChrome/developer.chrome.com/site/en/docs/devtools/changelog/2020/08/index.md

 box in the **Elements** panel, now have **Clear** buttons.
 Clicking **Clear** removes any text that you have input.

-{% img src="image/BrQidfK9jaQyIHwdw91aVpkPiib2/BKLSpd4HoW62Ql8PbqEp.png", alt="Clear buttons in the Elements and Network panels", width="800", height="454" %}
+{% Img src="image/BrQidfK9jaQyIHwdw91aVpkPiib2/BKLSpd4HoW62Ql8PbqEp.png", alt="Clear buttons in the Elements and Network panels", width="800", height="454" %}

 Chromium issue: [1067184][38]